Review & Rating

 The staid, but reliable, engineer-driven bathwares company of the 20th century is gone.
 In its place is a new company that is very bottom-line oriented and marketing driven.
 Its new Japanese masters took on massive debt to finance the purchase of Grohe and are focused on increasing revenue above all other considerations.

 Few Americans realize that Grohe is actually the of Europe.
-It manufactures faucets at all price levels: economy, mid-price and premium.
+It manufactures faucets at nearly every price level from economy to premium.

 Until recently North Americans never saw economy or mid-price Grohe faucets.
-Grohe America imported only the premium end of the faucet line, made in Germany, creating the illusion that Grohe faucets were all upscale, luxury items equivalent to
+The company imported only the premium end of the faucet line — mostly made in Germany — creating the illusion that Grohe faucets were all luxury products equivalent to

 Grohe changed the rules starting in 2005.